 Owners/Executives as Optimal Partners is the final and in many ways the most important part of the pentad.
 Not the most important from the perspective that all revolves around you, but that of having a culture of true partnering.
 The belief must start at the top, you must lead the charge and show by words and actions that the paradigm of partnering is truly your preferred and accepted business strategy.
 The critical land mine here is when top brass arrogantly believes that they are at the center of the pentad and that all should revolve around them.
 The coveted center is reserved for the relationships that bind the partnering pentad and your organization as a viable entity serving society and receiving profits as the result.

-For todays cutting-edge business leaders, partnering is the prevailing answer.
+For today’s cutting-edge business leaders, partnering is the prevailing answer.
 The Partnering Pentad will enable businesses of any size to access the benefits generated by pooling the knowledge and experience, crucial to compete in the global marketplace.
 Partnering is the answer if you are willing to adopt the paradigm of collaboration for mutual success!
 Challenge yourself to put into action the paradigm of partnering as your management and marketing strategy.
-Nicholas Copernicus, the father of modern astronomy, in the first decade of the sixteenth century A.D., wrote a paper stating, contrary to conventional wisdom, that the earth was not the center of the universe, but rather that it rotated around the Sun.
-For this he was rewarded with a 500 year excommunication by the church.
+Nicholas Copernicus, the father of modern astronomy, in the first decade of the 16th century A.D., wrote a paper stating, contrary to conventional wisdom, that the earth was not the center of the universe, but rather that it rotated around the sun.
+For this he was rewarded with a 500-year excommunication by the church.
 What price are you willing to pay for progress?